The Boros Collection, alternatively called the Bunker of Berlin, Banana Bunker, and, according to the New York Times, the “Hardest Club on...

-Cecilia Vicuña is the new artist to occupy the Turbine Hall in Tate Modern from October 2022 to April 2023.
+Cecilia Vicuña was the artist to occupy the Turbine Hall in Tate Modern from October 2022 to April 2023.
 The vast space has previously housed big-scale works from names like Louise Bourgeois, Ai Weiwei, and Kara Walker.
 Cecilia Vicuña is best known for her work with textiles and installations, and her art is permeated by political and ecological themes.
-Now, you can see her Brain Forest Quipu in Turbine Hall, and here you can find the essentials of this Chilean artist’s art practice.

 Cecilia Vicuña was born in Santiago de Chile in 1948 and studied Architecture and Arts at the University of Chile in Santiago.
 She was forced into exile in 1943, while she was in London on a scholarship when Augusto Pinochet took power from Salvador Allende and imposed one of the most brutal dictatorships in Latin America.
 Vicuña stayed in London and started to develop art around political debates.
 Resistance, human rights, and democracy are frequent subjects of her paintings, installations, and performances.